107208579/tracking/switches/README.md

 → Restart your server for the changes to take effect<br /> `sudo reboot`

-→ Ideally use an USB extension to physically distance the Zigbee adapter from the server<br />
+→ IMPORTANT: Use an USB extension to physically distance the Zigbee antenna from the Bluetooth antenna!<br />
 <br />
 <br />